 Warning!
 Reserve your web domain before it’s too late.
 Before you settle on a business name like “Boca Raton Homes” make sure you have “www.bocaratonhomes.com.”
 Head to Bluehost to reserve your domain name today.

 All of us have had that brilliant idea at 2am in the morning, only to wake up and realize that “brilliance” actually equaled stupidity.
 That’s what this handy checklist is for.
 It is an easy 5 step system to make sure your idea makes sense.
 If your real estate company name idea passes these 5 tests, then it has a good chance of being successful in the real world.
+Click here to get this checklist sent to you.

 3. Find a keyword